maeddes/hse-2022-winter/README.md

 * What is CaaS?
 * Cluster & Node Concept
 * Behaviour scenarios of Kubernetes in Action
-* Base API objects: Deployments, ReplicaSets, Pods
+* Base API objects: Deployments, ReplicaSets, Pods, Services
 * Intro into kubectl

 ### Objectives and exercises